-It all started 25 years ago in a little shed in the backyard.
-We think a lot of breweries have started like this.
+It all started in the early 90’s in a backyard shed with one made keen homebrewer.
 We worked over many years and through countless regulations to create our little piece of beer paradise.
 We built the brewery from scratch, hand crafted and a little different to most commercial breweries.

 We would be classed as a Nano-brewery to most microbreweries, but this gives us the flexibility to produce and experiment with beers that other larger breweries are unable to replicate.

 Our beers are brewed traditionally.
 We are passionate about growing and using as many local, organic and raw products as possible in our beers and cider.

 We use no chemicals in the brewery or on our farm and we aim to be sustainable with the water we harvest from the sky and power we generate from the sun.
 We try hard to reduce waste and packaging were ever possible.
 We care about our environment and the food we eat and drink and we hope most people feel the same way.